RcppCore/rcpp-gallery/_posts/2013-01-04-armadillo-eigenvalues.md

 from C code.

 For this, we need to step back and consider how this is done.
 In fact, R farms the calculation out to the BLAS.
-On could possibly access R's functions---but would then have to wrestle with the data input/output issues which make Rcpp shine in comparison.
+One could possibly access R's functions---but would then have to wrestle with the data input/output issues which make Rcpp shine in comparison.
 Also, Rcpp gets us access to Armadillo (via the RcppArmadillo) package